brianc/node-postgres-docs/content/guides/3-upgrading.md

 # Upgrading to 8.0

-node-postgres at 8.0 introduces a breaking change to ssl-verified connetions.
+node-postgres at 8.0 introduces a breaking change to ssl-verified connections.
 If you connect with ssl and use

 ```
 const client = new Client({ ssl: true })